netzeln/Ping-Pong-Code-Review/README.md

 ## Known Bugs

-_there are two sets of files, files ending in "2" are a set of files I created to make the code work to prove to myself that I could make the project work, however they by pass the frustrating barrier of spec testing, so while they actually work, they are "bugs"_
+_there are two sets of files.
+Files with no numerical endings are the ones that meet the barest minimum of the requirements for the code-review, they took twice as long to make work. files ending in "2" are a set of files I created to make the code work to prove to myself that I could make the project work, however they by pass the frustrating barrier of spec testing, so while they actually work, they are "bugs".
+One could call them the "refactored" version of the code, but they were written first_

 ## Support and contact details